prissilla-escobar/showcase-holidays/README.md

 - Node.js v14 or newer
 - TypeScript v4 or newer
-- An internet connection for fetching team data.
+- An internet connection for fetching data.

 ## Technologies
 - React